bilgino/angularforddd/README.md

 @TODO [text]
 @TODO [image]

-**» Stateful services vs. Stateful repositories**<br/>
+**» Stateful services vs. stateful repositories**<br/>

 Just as mentioned before, it's common in Angular projects to use services for business functionality and state management.
 We use stateful services if we need to share data across independent components.
 Often simple services process HTTP requests and responses that perform CRUD operations.
-**We will move away from the status quo and use reactive repositories in favor of an active data store**.
+**We will deviate from the status quo and use reactive repositories in favor of a data store**.
-A domain model repository serves as a shared data repository used by other components.
+A repository serves as a shared data repository used by other independent components or services.
-Repositories are not just for Entities, but for all domain objects including anemic domain objects.
+Repositories are not just for Entities, but for all domain objects including anemic domain models or view models.

 In addition, we will introduce the CQRS pattern to stem the heavy-lift when building complicated page flows and user interfaces.
 The CQRS pattern allows us to answer different use cases with the respective data model.
 State changes in repositories will replicate back to a